5 Vital Tips to Prevent Lawsuits and Accidents in Your Hair Salon

 Can you sue a hairdresser for damaging your hair?
 The truth is that people can and often do.

-4. Reduce the Risk of Bodily Cuts and Other Injuries
+4. Reduce the risk of injuries

 Slips and falls can happen at any time and may lead to accidentally cutting yourself or a client.
 Make sure that you have policies in place to keep your floor swept and dry at all times to minimize these risks.
-Check your chairs regularly to make sure they don't need repairs, and make sure that all of a client's valuables or anything else they could trip over stay out of your working area.
+Check your chairs regularly to make sure they don't need repairs, and make sure that all of your client's valuables or anything else they could trip over stay out of your work area.

 Check the client's scalp before applying a product that could cause a chemical burn.
 Look out for any sores or signs of irritation and point them out to your client.
 You may need to reschedule with them for their own safety, and they will appreciate your concern.